The Honors College provides a challenging curriculum to meet the unique academic needs and interests of Honors students. We provide:

 Honors College faculty work closely with students to design and to execute their honors curriculum.
 There are also designated Honors College advisers — FYE (First Year Experience) Advisers — in colleges and departments who help students make curriculum decisions that address their interests and needs.
 FYE advisers can also provide advice on:

 The Honors College also provides comprehensive advising and preparatory resources for students who wish to apply for prestigious nationally competitive fellowship and scholarship programs, such as the Rhodes, Goldwater, or Truman scholarships.
 Advising appointments may be scheduled by emailing honors AT_TOWSON or by calling 410-704-4677.

 Continuing students who are in good standing with the Honors College are extended the courtesy of priority registration, thus avoiding many scheduling conflicts.
 Honors priority registration occurs prior to the start of the ordinary registration period for continuing students.
 With this benefit, even Honors freshmen register for courses before TU seniors who are not in the Honors College.

 The Honors College maintains two classrooms in Stephens Hall - ST300 and ST306 - used solely for Honors classes and also available for Honors programs and student groups.
 In addition, the Honors Computer Lab and Lounge in ST304 provides space for study and relaxation with eight computers and a print station, a conference table, couches, and a refrigerator and microwave for use by Honors students.

 Honors housing in Douglass House also includes a number of distinct academic and co-curricular spaces.
-Several classes each term are held in the Douglass House Multipurpose Room, and Douglass also houses The Book Exchange student-run lending library in the Honors advising suite in DO135.
+Several classes are held in the Douglass House Multipurpose Room each term, and Douglass House also houses The Book Exchange, a student-run lending library in the anteroom the Honors advising suite in DO135.